PayrightMY/Payright-For-GravityForms/readme.txt

 **Step 3:**

 - Navigate to Form
-- Create a new form Forms > New Frorm
+- Create a new form Forms > New Form
 - Click Forms -> your-new-form
 - Click Settings -> Payright
 - Click Add New